intel/he-transformer/examples/MNIST/README.md

 ```
 Each `train.py` file takes a `--batch_size` and `--epochs` arguments.

-For best performance,

-TODO: give links to pre-trained models.
-Use batch_size=64, epochs=50 for larger-cryptonets-relu => ~98.73% accuracy
-use batch_size=

 These commands train the network briefly and stores the network weights as protobuf files in './models/*.pb'

 # Test the network